Teva shares soar after migraine treatment Ajovy approval

 However, despite the fact that 39 million Americans suffer from migraines each year, the market for migraine treatments is a competitive one, and there is still much work to be done.

-Eli Lilly and Boehringer Ingelheim have announced that the US Food and Drug Administration (FDA) …
+Biogen has announced that the US Food and Drug Administration (FDA) has approved Tofidence (tocilizumab-bavi) …